About Sandhya

 sandhya-headshot

-I’m a senior data and graphics reporter at The Los Angeles Times focusing on demographics and covering the diverse communities of the state.
+I’m a senior data and graphics reporter at The Los Angeles Times focusing on demographics and the government in California.
 I’ve reported on COVID in CA, LA county, protests, homelessness, the Census, how neighborhoods in LA vote and other elections

 Prior to this, I was at ProPublica Illinois focused on analyzing statistics, databases and public records to uncover structural issues and abuses.
 I co-reported on the widespread inaccuracies in Cook County’s property tax assessment system, which was a Pulitzer Prize Finalist for Local Reporting in 2018.